Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Methods for Calculating the Discrete Spectrum

 In the time domain, one can replace the time derivative $\partial/\partial t$ by the central finite-difference matrix

 and expand \eqref{eq:Lv=lambda.v} as

 The point spectrum is contained in the eigenvalues of the matrix in the left hand side of \eqref{eq:fd-eigp}.

-Eigenvalues of a real symmetric or Hermitian matrix can be found relatively efficiently, owing to the existence of a complete orthonormal basis and the stability of the eigenvalues.
-In this case, a sequence of unitary similarity transformations $A_{k+1}=PA_kP^T$ can be designed, using, for instance, the QR factorization, the Householder transformation, etc., to obtain the eigenvalues rather efficiently \cite{wilkinson1988aep}.
+Eigenvalues of a real symmetric or Hermitian matrix $A$ can be found relatively efficiently, owing to the existence of a complete orthonormal basis and the stability of the eigenvalues.
+In this case, a unitary matrix $P$ can be designed such that the sequence of similarity transformations $A_{k+1}=P^TA_kP$, $A_0=A$, converges to an almost diagonal (or a triangular) matrix.
+The similarity transformation can be found using, \eg, the QR factorization or the Householder transformation \cite{wilkinson1988aep}.

 Unfortunately, most of the useful statements about computations using Hermitian matrices cannot usually be generalized to non-Hermitian matrices.
 As a result, the eigenvalues of a non-Hermitian matrix (corresponding to a non-self-adjoint operator) are markedly difficult to calculate \cite{wilkinson1988aep,wilkinson1986hac}.
-Running a general-purpose eigenvalue calculation routine on \eqref{eq:fd-eigp} is probably not the most efficient way to get eigenvalues.
-Next we make suggestions to simplify the non-Hermitian eigenproblem \eqref{eq:fd-eigp} by exploiting its structure.
+Running a general-purpose eigenvalue calculation routine on \eqref{eq:fd-eigp} may therefore not be the most efficient way to get eigenvalues ($\mathcal{O}(N^3)$).
+One can study the general-purpose numerical eigenvalue algorithms in \cite{wilkinson1988aep} and tailor them to the discrete Zakharov-Shabat spectral problems in this paper.
+Note that matrix $D$ is (almost) tridiagonal.
+Thus the eigenproblem $Ax=\lambda x$ for \eqref{eq:fd-eigp}, or equivalently discretization of \eqref{eq:a-ode} gives a second-order recursive equation $z_{n+2}=\alpha(\lambda)z_{n+1}+\beta(\lambda)z_n$.
+One can then obtain polynomial $a(\lambda):=z_N(\lambda)$ recursively in $\mathcal{O}(N^2)$ operations and proceed to find its roots.
+Alternatively, $\det(\lambda I-A)$ can be calculated recursively.

-The diagonal matrix in the lower left corner of \eqref{eq:fd-eigp} can be made zero by applying elementary row operations and using the entries of the $D$ matrix.
-Since elementary row operations, as in Gauss-Jordan elimination, generally change the eigenvalues, the corresponding column operations are also applied to induce a similarity transformation.
-In this way, an upper-Hessenberg matrix is obtained in $\mathcal{O}(N)$ operations, as compared to a sequence of Householder transformations with $\mathcal{O}(N^3)$ operations and $\mathcal{O}(N^2)$ memory registers.
-The eigenvalues of the resulting complex upper-Hessenberg matrix can subsequently be found using QR iterations.